greglandrum/rdkit-blog-fastpages/_posts/2021-07-24-setting-up-a-cxx-dev-env.md

 If you don't feel like copy/pasting, the source files for this post are [available from github](https://github.com/greglandrum/rdkit_blog/tree/master/src/simple_cxx_example).

+This all works so nicely because of the time and effort Riccardo Vianello invested a few years ago to improve the RDKit's cmake integration.

 Next step: add this to the documentation!